NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/Completed/The Whispering Cairn.md

 > [!tip]+ Treasure
 > A DC 10 [[seek]] action in the northern half of the den turns up an old leather backpack half-buried under a pile of humanoid bones.
 The bag contains an elaborate lantern of indigo metal inset with indigo glass panes.
 The lantern is worth 12 gp.
 A DC 15 [[seek]]j on the opposite side of the room turns up an intricately carved armband of unmistakable elven craftsmanship, bearing a repeating leaf motif.
 The armband is worth 20 gp to a non-elf, and 25 gp to an elf NPC (such as the [[Diamond Lake]] mine manager [[Ellival Moonmeadow]] or one of his servitors).
 >
 > A DC 20 [[seek]] action of the rubble mostly blocking off the passage turns up what appears to be a marble index finger cracked off a statue.
-The finger exactly matches the right hand of the bas-relief sarcophagus lid figure in [[4-Campaign/Age of Worms/The Whispering Cairn#7.
+The finger exactly matches the right hand of the bas-relief sarcophagus lid figure in [[The Whispering Cairn#7.
 False Tomb|area 7]].
 >
 > - [x] gp::20